 The Gallery is run as a co-operative by a group of permanent members, all of whom are artists/makers of contemporary art and craft.
-They are solely responsible for the staffing and day to day running of the gallery and, alongside creating their own work, they manage and display that of other artists from around the country such as those on the Gallery page.
-They also have individual responsibilities and put in many hours of work to enable the Gallery to thrive and help promote the arts from around the country.
+They are solely responsible for the staffing and the day to day running of the gallery.
+Alongside creating their own work they also manage and display that of several other artists from around the country such as those on the Gallery page.
+Our members put in many hours of work to enable the Gallery to thrive and help promote the arts from around the country.

 A d e l e B i l l i n g h a y

 R E C Y C L E D G L A S S A R T

 Adele’s work is made using waste glass that would usually go into landfill sites.
 She prefers to recycle it by fusing her original artwork and photographs inside layers of glass and hand painting on the surface to create new stories for each piece.

 Much of her inspiration is found around the Lincolnshire countryside and coast with wide open skies, empty beaches, solitary trees, and broken fences.